 Kolbe Windows Sash Replacement

 In this case you still keep your original historic window casing etc. except for the sash.
-The drawback of this is that the replacement sash looks like a replacement sash.
-It’s not like a new sash was made to replace the original.
+The casing should never be replaced.
+The drawback replacing the window sash is that the replacement sash looks like a replacement sash.
+It’s not like a new sash was made to replace and duplicate the original design.
 It is a sash unit that is inserted into the original window casing.
 This results in a lip around the edges, creating a two piece look like the sash and window casing are separate units.
-When choosing between a Full Replacement and a Sash Replacement, the Sash Replacement is definitely the best choice.
+When choosing between a Full Replacement and a Sash Replacement, the Sash Replacement is the only option.

 The main issue with full replacement windows is the window casing and window sill.
 An important term you need to know is “Brick Mold”.
 If they say the window has a brick mold and you have a brick house, that’s good.
 If you don’t have a brick house that means you will get a narrow trim that should be around a window in a brick house only.
 It will be much too narrow on a wood house.
 Instead of a brick mold, you MUST have a Casing.
 That window casing must be 4.5 inches wide – not 3.5 like they will try to push off on you.

 Do NOT forget the window sill.
 All windows must have a sill and today all window manufacturers try to leave them off.
 A sill is an important visual base for curb appeal of a window.

 When choosing the best window, the part of the window that is sacrificed is the “Blind Stop”.
 To better understand this you need to understand my window diagram .